 Vanessa Bautista

-Vanessa serves a Consultant for the Global Programs team and an Interim Coordinator with the North America Partner Programs team in IJM.
+Vanessa works for the Global Programs team in IJM.
 Prior joining the team, she worked as an Account Executive in an Information Technology company based in Washington DC, where she worked closely with US government offices for its technology needs and purchasing efforts.
 She also served as an Aftercare Fellow helping to build the Global Survivor Network, then worked interim as a Campaign Coordinator with IJM Advocacy & Mobilization and Constituent Experience team in 2018.
 She grew up and earned her Bachelor’s degree and license in Social Work in the Philippines.

 Vanessa is a founding member of the Leadership Council for the Global Survivor Network, an international group of survivor leaders who desire and pursue safe communities through justice systems that protect the most vulnerable.
 She says, “Survivors’ voices need to be an integral part of developing programs and policies.
 As a part of the Leadership Council of the Global Survivor Network, I hope to continue to serve my fellow survivors and empower them to share their own expertise and talents to impact and unite leaders worldwide to end modern slavery.”